 Skip to main content

-Updated May 14, 2026
+Updated July 29, 2026

 Written by: Julie Landry, PsyD, ABPP

-Do You Need an AuDHD Test Instead of Autism or ADHD Testing?
+Do You Need an AuDHD Test instead of Autism or ADHD Testing?

 Venn diagram showing overlap between autism, ADHD, and AuDHD test.